tsdat/tsdat/docs/tutorials/pipeline_customization.md

 ## Fill out the Configuration Files

-Go ahead and copy the `retriever.yaml`, `dataset.yaml`, and `pipeline.py` files from the NOAA NCEI example data tutorial if you using that data.
+Go ahead and copy the `retriever.yaml`, `dataset.yaml`, and `pipeline.py` files from the NOAA NCEI example data tutorial if you are using that data.
 If you are building a custom pipeline, go ahead and fill out these files now.

 ## Adding a Custom File Reader

-Tsdat has two native file readers: `CSVReader` and `NetCDFReader`.
+Tsdat has a few native file readers: `CSVReader`, `NetCDFReader`, `ParquetReader` and `ZipReader`, as well as a couple tar file readers (`ZipReader` and `TarReader`).
 While useful for a number of input files, it is not uncommon for raw data files to be saved in some custom format or structure.
 Tsdat has the flexibility to incorporate user-built code to read and pre-process raw data.

 It is recommended to test your code before inputting to tsdat's framework by first writing and testing a reader on your input data in your preferred IDE.
 This read function should return an xarray Dataset.

-Since we're using the same NOAA NCEI data as before, this tutorial with recreate tsdat's csv reader from the user's
+Since we're using the same NOAA NCEI data as before, we will copy tsdat's built-in CSV reader here for this example.
+All readers in tsdat have this structure:
-standpoint:

 ```python title="pipelines/custom_pipeline_tutorial/readers.py"
 from typing import Any, Dict, Union